-We are thrilled to welcome the amazing Marina Koslow to the Rock the Shot Blog today!
-Take a moment to learn more about her beautiful senior photography, and be sure to visit her website.
-Thank you so much Marina for taking the time to share your work with us today!
+We are so excited to welcome the insanely talented Kat Gill of Katch Studios to the Rock the Shot Blog!
+Take a moment to learn more about her beautiful wedding and boudoir photography, and be sure to visit her website.
+Thank you so much Kat for taking the time to share your work with us today!

 Where did your inspiration for photography begin?